IAMColumbia/gp2portfoliogame-graceanders/docs/Final_Devlog.md

 Terrian is not utilized exactly how I had in mind, but The grid was built with grid squares, and the interaction and character reach was essnetial, so switching over to Terrain fully was not an option.

+## Shop Manager && Stats Manager && WinManager

+These simply handel the opening and closing of their respective windows, or better expressed the creation, and removal of the windows.

+I feel seperating the responsability is important and that it shouldn't be the games responsibility

+## Game Manager
+I am sure there are arguments for was to better and further seperate Game Manager

+I needed a central hub for the game to run and for the differnt classes to be able to get info about the others without creating a new value.

+There could be arguments for a hotbar manager but it did not feel nesacary, and I think it is alright for the game to manage to hotbar, but it could be seperated,

+ItemTexture is not a value I love it is just what needed to be done to allow plants to be added to the hot bar without their grapics changing.
+Though since I later fixed the issue that was causing that I'm sure it could be removed

+I ended up not allow plants to stack because it was causing issue with Quality since I was not calculating in the plant that was about to increase the current plant in the inventory had a higher qualtity.
+I'm sure it could be fixed but I think it is fine that crops don't stack.

+There is an issue where if there is one see in the inventory and a fertilizer in the next once the seed is planted the fertilizer is the used since it moves to the seeds spot and is now selected.
+This is a slight bug but I do not feel it is a big deal.